-The targeted approach is for pupils who have not made adequate progress despite adapted teaching methods and resources through the Universal approach.
+The targeted approach is for pupils who are not making good progress despite adapted teaching methods and resources through the Universal approach.
 They will have targets set which will require additional teaching and support and which will initially start with:

-- Specific group work within a smaller group of pupils run within the class or as a withdrawal group by a teacher, SENTA or TA - Engaging in-group sessions with specific targets to help the pupil to make progress. - An outside professional may be contacted to offer advice to teachers, SENTAs, TAs and parents.
-They may be from Local Authority central services such as ASD Outreach or sensory Service (for pupils with a hearing or visual need) or external agencies such as the Speech and Language therapy (SALT) Service or a SEND consultant.
+- Specific group work within a smaller group of pupils run within the class or as a withdrawal group by a teacher or TA - Engaging in group sessions with specific targets to help the pupil to make progress. - An outside professional may be contacted to offer advice to teachers, TAs, and parents.
+They may be from Local Authority central services or external agencies such as the Speech and Language therapy (SALT) Service or a SEND consultant.